shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

         ```
     **How to let code wait for any kind of opration :-**

-    We need to execute the further statements in the then block as like after resolvingthe the promise as like mentioned below.
+    We need to execute the further statements in the then block as like after resolving the the promise as like mentioned below.
     ```
     console.log("1.
 This is line 1")